My Journey Into Climate Skepticism

 Even more worrisome is the fact that climate change skeptics are organizing.
 They are adopting collective declarations and running newspapersthink tanks, and lobby groups.
 Although climate skepticism has little, if any, empirical support, the strength of their message is growing.

 This is all cause for concern.
-If people don’t believe that climate change is real, human-caused, and problematic, then they won’t want to invest in solutions.
+If people don’t believe that climate change is real, human-caused, and problematic, then they won’t want to invest in global warming solutions.

 My Connection to Climate Skepticism